HomeHome Repair & DIY5 Ways to Remove Acrylic Paint from Plastic

 If the paint has integrated with the plexiglass and is more stubborn, consider using a paint remover that is specifically formulated to be safe for plastic.
 Make sure to follow the manufacturer’s instructions carefully to avoid damaging the plexiglass.

-How to Remove Acrylic Paint from Plastic Table?
+How to Remove Acrylic Paint from Plastic Table

 You can easily repaint the plastic table without removing the existing paint.
 If you prefer to remove the acrylic paint, you can either sand the area with fine-grit sandpaper or use a paint remover that is safe for plastic materials.
-“Related article: How to change the color of kitchen cabinets without painting?”

-How to Remove Acrylic Paint from Miniatures?
+How to Remove Acrylic Paint from Miniatures

 To remove acrylic paint from plastic miniatures, you can use acetone.
 However, be cautious, as prolonged contact can damage the miniature.
 After a short period, wash the miniature with soapy water to remove any residue.
 Alternatively, you can use a small sanding apparatus attached to a rechargeable drill for more precise removal.

-How to Remove Acrylic Paint from Plastik Toys?
+How to Remove Acrylic Paint from Plastik Toys

 For plastic toys with indentations and protrusions, use sandpaper attached to a cordless drill for effective removal.
 For flat surfaces, simple sanding will suffice.
 You can also apply acetone to remove paint from small areas, but be cautious to avoid prolonged contact, which can damage the plastic.

-How to Remove Acrylic Paint from Plastik Sheet?
+How to Remove Acrylic Paint from Plastik Sheet

 Colors on plastic sheets may be inherent pigments added during production and cannot be removed.
 However, if the surface is painted, you can use a paint remover that is safe for plastic.
 Additionally, using fine sandpaper can effectively remove paint from plastic sheets.